Advanced Mediation Training:

 Where: 210 Joralemon, Suite 618, Brooklyn, NY 11201

 Ever ask yourself, “I’ve reflected…now what?”
 What about, “When do I build an agenda?”
 Or, “Did I gather enough information?
 Too much?”
 Or, just, “OMG.
 What do I do now?”
 If so, this training is for you.

-In our Advanced Mediation Training, we go beyond the basics and take a deep dive into trickiest parts of mediation.
-From suspending biases and building an agenda, to generating options and agreement writing, this training will expand your comfort zone and tackle the most challenging aspects of mediation.
+In our Advanced Mediation Training (AMT), we go beyond the basics and take a deep dive into the trickiest parts of mediation, all in a small group setting.
+Whether it’s building an agenda, dealing with high emotion, or generating and assessing options, this training will expand your comfort zone and tackle the most challenging aspects of mediation.

-Through hands-on exercises, extensive role plays, group discussion, and of course movie clips and pop culture, our advanced training will build your mediator muscle memory.
-Whether you just completed your Basic Mediation Training or have been mediating for years, this training provides an opportunity to receive focused coaching as you practice your craft in the company of experienced professionals.
+Through hands-on activities, extensive role plays, group discussion, peer feedback, and of course, movie clips and pop culture, the AMT will tone your mediator muscles.
+Whether you just completed the Basic Mediation Training or have been mediating for years, this training provides an opportunity to receive focused coaching in a small group environment as you practice your craft in the company of experienced professionals.
 In short, if you liked Basic Mediation Training, you will love our deep dive.

-Trainer: Will Nassau-Director of Training and Business Development
+Trainer: Will Nassau, Director of Training & Business Development

 Get in touch with us:

 Questions?
-Contact our Training’s and Operation Assistant, Elena-Margarita McCalla: firstname.lastname@example.org.
+Contact our Training Associate, Elena-Margarita McCalla: firstname.lastname@example.org.